randomnoun/bookcase-ops/setup/SETUP-GRAFANA.md

 # SETUP-GRAFANA.md

-Grafana charts the stuff in prometheus.
+Grafana charts the metrics stored in prometheus.

 ## Logging in